-Contact the Course Leader for MAID: Mr Dusan Decermic Dip Arch ARB RIBA; D.Decermic@westminster.ac.uk or Joanne Nelson in Admissions; J.Nelson@westminster.ac.uk or the University of Westminster website at http://www.wmin.ac.uk for further Information about this course.
+Contact the Course Leader for MAID: Mr Dusan Decermic Dip Arch ARB RIBA; D.Decermic@westminster.ac.uk or Joanne Nelson in Admissions; J.Nelson@westminster.ac.uk for further Information about this course.

 Please note: This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 This specification should be read in conjunction with the Course Handbook provided to students and Module Handbooks, which provide more detailed information on the specific learning outcomes, content, teaching, learning and assessment methods for each module.